Pasta Fagioli Soup Recipe

 • canned tomato pasta (I think this adds a richness to the soup)

-• ditalini pasta (my grocery store sells ditalini pasta as “salad macaroni” – the photo below is what it looks like
+• ditalini pasta (my grocery store sells ditalini pasta as “salad macaroni” – the photo below is what it looks like, but any style pasta works!

 How do you keep pasta in soup delicious?